-The faculty of UK HealthCare’s Multiple Sclerosis and Neuroimmunology program has access to the latest clinical trials and basic science research projects to manage and treat MS and related neuroimmunologic disorders.
-Thanks to ongoing research and advancements, physicians may diagnose and treat these conditions as early as possible.
+The faculty of UK HealthCare’s Multiple Sclerosis and Neuroimmunology program has access to the latest clinical trials and basic science research projects to manage and treat MS and related neuroimmunological disorders.
+Thanks to ongoing research and advancements, our physicians can diagnose and treat these conditions as early as possible.

 - UK HealthCare’s Multiple Sclerosis Team Earns Certification as Comprehensive Care Center

 - Dr. Avasarala selected to prestigious international panel reviewing DMTs for MS

 - Well-rounded MS care